-During the year The Society has been subject to challenging economic conditions as a consequence of the ongoing war in Ukraine.
+During the year the Society has continued to face challenging economic conditions.
 Despite this the Board considers the underlying business to be sound and future financial forecasts are positive.

-The Society's aim is to continuously improve its services in areas of work such as; income management, health and safety, customer relations and major investment programmes which it predicts need to be programmed and aligned to the financial resources held in trust available from scheme sinking funds.
+The Society's aim is to continuously improve services in areas of work such as; income management, health and safety, customer relations and major investment programmes which are programmed following independent professional surveys and site assessment to confirm the works required and then aligned to the financial resources held in trust available from scheme sinking funds.